dell/csm/docs/ISSUE_TRIAGE.md

 - type/*: describes the type of the issue
 - triage/*: describes the result of an issue triage
-- release-found/*: associates an issue with a specific release version
 - area/*: the repository the issue is associated with
 - Additional labels are applied to indicate when an issue needs triage and asking the community for help.